Sarah Lozanova

 Monitor Exposure To Extreme Temperatures

-Many potential EV drivers have questions about battery banks because they are paramount when considering the cost of ownership and the driver experience.
+Many drivers have questions about battery banks, electric car battery life, and battery capacity because they are paramount when considering the cost of ownership and the driver experience.

-The batteries in gas-powered cars usually last only about 3 – 5 years, although it depends somewhat on use patterns.
+The batteries in gas-powered cars usually last only about 3 to 5 years, although it depends somewhat on use patterns.
 However, these lead-acid car batteries cost dramatically less and are easier to recycle than lithium-ion EV batteries.
-In contrast, EV lithium-ion batteries can last 10 – 20 years, and typically are covered under a manufacturer’s warranty for a certain number of years or miles.
+In contrast, EV lithium-ion batteries can last 10 to 20 years and typically are covered under a manufacturer’s warranty for a certain number of years or miles.

 Strict laws in many states result in nearly 100% of lead-acid batteries getting recycled.
 This is good news for the environment because it helps reduce the need for extracting virgin raw materials.

-Most car manufacturers, including Volkswagen, Ford, Toyota, Renault, and Chevy, offer an 8 – 10-year or 100,000-mile warranty on electric car batteries.
+Most car manufacturers, including Volkswagen, Ford, Toyota, Renault, and Chevy, offer an 8 to 10-year or 100,000-mile warranty on electric car batteries.
+They provide a reasonable estimate of how long electric car batteries last.
 But, warranties vary a bit by the automaker.

 For example, Tesla offers an 8-year or 120,000 miles (whichever happens first) warranty on batteries, with a minimum of 70% battery retention over the warranty period.
 Rivian offers an 8-year or 175,000-mile battery warranty at 70% retention.

-Consumer concerns about EV battery replacement costs are justified considering it is the most expensive component.
-The replacement cost of an EV battery may be as little as $5,000 but can be as much as $15,000 for some models.
-The battery cost is largely reliant on its storage capacity, so larger batteries have a higher price.
+Consumer concerns about EV battery replacement costs are justified, considering it is the most expensive component.
+The replacement cost of an EV battery may be as little as $5,000 but can be as much as $20,000 for some higher-end models.
+The EV battery replacement cost is largely reliant on its storage capacity, so larger batteries have a higher price.

 The cost per kilowatt hour (kWh) of battery storage has fallen dramatically in recent years from $1,160 in 2010 to $128 in 2022.
 However, prices are expected to stabilize at $90 per kWh by 2031.
 Falling battery costs are very good news for EV drivers and can make EV ownership more appealing.

-Although battery technology has advanced and production capacity has increased, excessive demand for EV batteries could cause prices to spike if supply runs short.
-For that reason, the CEO of Ford, Jim Farley, and Tesla CEO, Elon Musk, are urging the mining industry to extract more raw materials for batteries to prepare for a surge in battery demand.
+Although electric car battery technology has advanced and production capacity has increased, excessive demand for EV batteries could cause prices to spike if supply runs short.
+For that reason, Ford CEO Jim Farley and Tesla CEO Elon Musk are urging the mining industry to extract more raw materials for batteries to prepare for a surge in battery demand.

-Conclusion: Consumer Education About EV Batteries Is Critical
+Consumer Education On How Long EV Batteries Last Is Critical